Q&As – payments 365 days a year

 What if my bank is not on that list?

 Those who are not Participants in our BECS clearing system may still choose to offer this functionality to their customers, but this will be at their own discretion.
+Customers should check their bank's website for more information if they are not sure.

 Will payments appear in a bank account immediately?